michal-h21/make4ht/README.md

 hruletohr

 :   `\hrule` commands are translated to series of underscore characters
-    by \TeX4ht, this filter translate these underscores to `<hr>` elements
+    by \TeX4ht, this filter translates these underscores to `<hr>` elements

 entites

-:    convert prohibited named entities to numeric entities (currently, only
+:    convert prohibited named entities to numeric entities (only
-     `&nbsp;`, as it causes validation errors, and \TeX4ht\ produces it sometimes)
+     `&nbsp;` currently).

 fix-links

 :    replace colons in local links and `id` attributes with underscores.
 Some
-     cross-reference commands may produce colons in internal links, which results in validation error.
+     cross-reference commands may produce colons in internal links, which results in a validation error.

 mathjaxnode